 Best overall: Gusto

 The heartily named Gusto is a beautifully designed, full-service payroll service with plenty of features and a healthy reputation.
+And to sweeten the deal, Gusto recently added a new plan that starts at $19 a month plus $6 per employee that still packs in a slew of features—and for $20 less than Gusto's previous starting price.

-- Automatic state and federal unemployment insurance tax filing
+- Automatic state new-hire form filing

 - PTO (paid time off) tracking